 A. Base Salary and Allowances

-EMBL salary consists of a base salary and allowances (family allowance, child allowance and non-resident allowance), which are dependent on the personal circumstances of the staff member.
+EMBL salary consists of a basic salary and allowances (family allowance, child allowance and non-resident allowance), which are dependent on the personal circumstances of the staff member.
 Approximate starting group leader monthly remuneration levels for each of the four host countries, assuming appointment at the normal starting point on the scale, are available upon request from email@example.com.
 Salaries are also reviewed and adjusted annually taking into consideration factors such as price indices, changes in remuneration in the public sector as well as the financial situation of the organisation.
 Details of your remuneration will be explained in more detail by the recruiter during the interviews.

 i.
 Installation Grant/Reinstallation Grant

-On taking up appointment eligible staff members receive an installation grant to accommodate cost associated with your move.
+On taking up appointment eligible staff members receive an installation grant to accommodate cost associated with their move.
 The amount varies depending on your salary and family situation between one and three monthly basic salaries within the limits of the defined minima and maxima amounts.
 If you decide to resign during your first year of employment, you will be required to repay this grant.
-A reinstallation grant may also be payable upon finishing your contract with EMBL and having moved to another place of residence
+A reinstallation grant may also be payable upon finishing your contract with EMBL and having moved to another place of residence.

 When leaving EMBL after a fixed term contract, you will receive indemnities of 0.5 monthly basic salaries per uninterrupted year of service, provided you have completed three years of service and have not resigned.